A PAC-Bayes Analysis of Adversarial Robustness: Basics on adversarial robustness

-\paragraph{Generalization Bounds.} Recently, few generalization bounds for adversarial robustness have been introduced.
-Among them, we can mention Rademacher complexity-based bounds \citep{KhimLoh2018,YinRamchandranBartlett2019}. \citeauthor{KhimLoh2018}'s result is based on a surrogate of the adversarial robust true risk, and \citeauthor{YinRamchandranBartlett2019} have obtained bounds in the specific case of neural networks and linear classifiers.
-Note that, in the binary setting, the latter one upper-bounds the Rademacher complexity with an unavoidable polynomial dependence on the dimension of the input.
-Furthermore~\citet{FarniaZhangTse2019} present margin-based bounds on the adversarial robust true risk for specific neural networks and attacks (such as FGSM or PGD).
-While they made use of a classical PAC-Bayesian bound \citep{McAllester2003}, their result is not directly a PAC-Bayesian analysis~\footnote{\citet{FarniaZhangTse2019}'s bounds are uniform-convergence bounds, see \citet[Appendix J.]{NagarajanKolter2019} for more details.} on individual classifiers while we provide PAC-Bayesian bounds for general models expressed as majority votes.
-It is thus important to notice that their bounds are not directly comparable to ours.
+\paragraph{Generalization Bounds.} Recently, few generalization bounds for adversarial robustness have been introduced \citep[\eg][]{KhimLoh2018,YinRamchandranBartlett2019,MontasserHannekeSrebro2019,MontasserHannekeSrebro2020,CohenRosenfeldZicoKolter2019,SalmanLiRazenshteynZhangZhangBubeckYang}. \citeauthor{KhimLoh2018}, and \citeauthor{YinRamchandranBartlett2019}'s results are Rademacher complexity-based bounds.
+The former makes use of a surrogate of the adversarial risk; The latter provides bounds in the specific case of neural networks and linear classifiers, and involves an unavoidable polynomial dependence on the dimension of the input. \citeauthor{MontasserHannekeSrebro2020} study robust PAC-learning for PAC-learnable classes with finite VC-dimension for unweighted majority votes that have been ``robustified'' with a boosting algorithm.
+However, their algorithm requires to consider all possible adversarial perturbations for each example which is intractable in practice, and their bound suffers also from a large constant as indicated at the end of the \citet[Theorem 3.1][]{MontasserHannekeSrebro2019}'s proof. \citeauthor{CohenRosenfeldZicoKolter2019} provide bounds that estimate what is the minimum noise to get an adversarial example (in the case of perturbations expressed as Gaussian noise) while our results give the probability to be fooled by an adversarial example. \citeauthor{SalmanLiRazenshteynZhangZhangBubeckYang} leverage \citeauthor{CohenRosenfeldZicoKolter2019}'s method and adversarial training in order to get tighter bounds.
+Moreover, \citeauthor{FarniaZhangTse2019} present margin-based bounds on the adversarial robust risk for specific neural networks and attacks (such as \FGSM or \PGD).
+While they made use of a classical PAC-Bayes bound, their result is not a PAC-Bayesian analysis and stands in the family of uniform-convergence bounds \citep[see][Ap.~J for details]{NagarajanKolter2019}.
+In this paper, we provide PAC-Bayes bounds for general models expressed as majority votes, their bounds are thus not directly comparable to ours.